 - Living in cramped quarters.
 The writer is currently living with another boy, Didymus (probably his brother), and is awaiting the arrival of another boy (probably their youngest brother), but is looking for a new, bigger place to live.

 - Food parcels from home – the letter ends with the writer acknowledging receipt of various goods, including lentils, vinegar, and meat.

 Student life doesn’t seem to have changed that much over the past two millennia!
 One point is notably different, though.
 Despite all his problems and moaning, the writer is from a wealthy family who can afford to send a slave with him to the city: Heracles.
 Heracles had been sent to do unskilled labour to provide extra funds for our unhappy student, but is presented as a miscreant who has escaped and run back to tell-tales to Theon.
-One can’t help but wonder if this letter is a pre-emptive strike, to protect the writer from his slaves’ tales of abuse at his hand.
+One can’t help but wonder if this letter is a pre-emptive strike, to protect the student from his slaves’ tales of abuse at his hand.

 While the student only mentions individual teachers and public declamations, it is possible that he studied at the site in Alexandria known today as Kom el-Dikka, which could be described as an ancient university complex, with auditoria and the only Roman theatre to survive from Egypt, surrounded by domestic quarters and imperial baths.

 The full text of the letter is provided here, with the translation taken from Parkin and Pomeroy (2007):